 Impact-related injuries range from a bruise to the knuckles to pinching fingers between two pieces of equipment to a severe bone fracture.
 IADC figures for 2016 show the fingers to be the most vulnerable part of the body in terms of both lost time – 20 percent of the total – and recordable injuries, accounting for one-third.

-This is about to change with the publication later this year by the International Safety Equipment Association of a new voluntary standard, ANSI/ISEA 138, American national standard for performance and classification for impact resistant hand protection.
+This has now changed with the publication by the International Safety Equipment Association of a new voluntary standard, ANSI/ISEA 138, American national standard for performance and classification for impact resistant hand protection.

 Why is ANSI/ISEA 138 important?